ye-kyaw-thu/AIE-F/assignment-submission/README.md

 The main purpose of this individual assignment is to provide hands-on experience with the full pipeline: data collection, model building, experimentation, and evaluation and to understand the effort involved in each stage.

+## Assignment No.4

+For Assignment 4, I would like you to brainstorm with your group members to identify a real-world problem near you, or another interesting problem that can be solved using Ripple-Down Rules (RDR).
+Then, prepare simulation data (e.g., in CSV or Excel format) and build an RDR tree or set of rules using the demo Python code [scrdr_interactive.py](https://github.com/ye-kyaw-thu/SCRDR_tutorial/blob/main/inter/scrdr_interactive.py).

+Each group should submit the dataset, the RDR model, and a report covering two different scenarios or real-world problems.